El Paso County, CO, Genealogy Resources

 - Colorado Historic Newspapers has Gazette, 1873-78; Out West, March–December 1872; Colorado Mountaineer, 1876–77.
 Free.

 - Colorado Springs Gazette Archive ($), www.gazette.com; from the Gazette's webpage: "The Gazette archive contains text-only archives from April 2, 1988, to November 30, 2002.
 Beginning December 1, 2002, the archive was expanded to include an electronic edition of the newspaper, which features searchable PDFs.
 These more recent issues are fully text searchable and reflect the full content and layout of the printed Gazette."
 Available to e-subscribers.

-- Special Collections, Tutt Library, Colorado College, has bound volumes of El Paso County Democrat, which has news from rural El Paso County communities.
+- Special Collections, Tutt Library, Colorado College, has bound volumes (1894-1922) of the weekly El Paso County Democrat, which has news from rural El Paso County communities.
 Not indexed, but easily searchable by community for a given period.

 - Current El Paso County newspapers include: Colorado Springs Gazette, Pikes Peak Bulletin (Manitou Springs, 2001- ), Tri-Lakes Tribune (Monument), Colorado Springs Independent.

 - The weekly El Paso County Advertiser and Fountain Valley News was published on Wednesdays from 1958 to Dec.
 28, 2022 and served the Security and Widefield area.
 Archives are held by the Security Public Library.